Finding all stable matchings with assignment constraints: Introduction

 The literature to which our paper is closest falls under the umbrella term of ``matchings with constraints'' (\cite{KamadaKojima:2017:AER} is a survey).
-One of the most important consequences of constraints is that they may prove a barrier to the existence of stable outcomes.
+Constraints can be problematic as they may prove a barrier to stability.
 What should a designer do when stability cannot be assured?
-There is a growing literature that addresses this issue and proposes matching mechanisms that generate assignments deemed adequate in other ways.
-We do not take a stance on when an unstable matching is not up to par.
-We simply note that just because a stable outcome is not guaranteed to exist need not imply that one does not.
-Viewed in this way, our paper can be viewed as a first check on whether it is indeed the case that a particular matching market with constraints requires that stability be relaxed.
+There is a growing literature that addresses this issue and proposes mechanisms that generate assignments deemed adequate in other ways.
+We do not take a stance on what desiderata an unstable matching should satisfy for it to be deemed up to par.
+We simply note that just because a stable matching satisfying constraints is not guaranteed to exist is not a guarantee that one does not.
+Viewed in this way, our algorithm can be used as a first check on whether a particular matching market with constraints requires that stability be relaxed.

 To the best of our knowledge, the first paper to consider external constraints in matching markets is the \cite{Roth:1984:JPE} study of the NRMP referenced in Footnote \ref{fn:rural}.
-Amongst other things, Roth considered the consequences of two junior doctors who are a couple in their private life and, for example, desire to work at the same hospital above all else.
-Roth showed that satisfying constraints of this type may be incompatible with stability.\footnote{\cite{KlausKlijn:2005:JET} and \cite{KlausKlijn:2009:JET} showed that existence is salvaged by restricting the preference domain. \cite{KojimaPathak:2013:QJE} showed that stable matchings with couples exist provided there are relatively few couples and preference lists are sufficiently short.} \cite{EhlersHalafir:2014:JET} and \cite{KamadaKojima:2015:AER} are well-known studies that consider school choice problems with diversity constraints, and the Japanese medical residency market that has regional caps, respectively.
+Amongst other things, \citeauthor{Roth:1984:JPE} considered the consequences of two junior doctors who are a couple in their private life and, for example, desire to work at the same hospital above all else.
+Roth showed that satisfying constraints of this type may be incompatible with stability.\footnote{\cite{KlausKlijn:2005:JET} and \cite{KlausKlijn:2009:JET} showed that existence is salvaged by restricting the preference domain. \cite{KojimaPathak:2013:QJE} showed that stable matchings with couples exist provided that there are relatively few couples and preference lists are sufficiently short.} \cite{EhlersHalafir:2014:JET} and \cite{KamadaKojima:2015:AER} consider school choice problems with diversity constraints, and the Japanese medical residency market that has regional caps, respectively.